Code-Institute-Submissions/marcpicornell-Project2/README.md

 ## Testing

-You can more information about the testing applied to this project in a dedicated file.
+You can have more information about the testing applied to this project in a dedicated file.
 [TEST.md](TEST.md)

 ## Deployment